-The field of psychology is more diverse than most people realize, with branches devoted to behaviorism, evolution, social dynamics, and many other areas of focus.
+The field of psychology is broader than most people realize, with branches devoted to behaviorism, evolution, social dynamics, and many other areas of focus.
 Psychology is broadly defined as the study of behavior and the mind.
 As the field has expanded and become more multifaceted, it has resulted in the emergence of subdisciplines that explore their own lane.

 One of the subdisciplines that pertain to workplace culture is organizational psychology, which is also known as industrial-organizational psychology (I/O psychology).
 Organizational psychology is what examines the people in the workplace by applying the principles of psychology.

 Although I/O psychology is relatively new, it has already proven to be effective in improving workplace morale, employee productivity, and overall quality of life.
-Those who are considering a career as an organizational psychologist should familiarize themselves with this line of work and explore their degree options, such as a Bachelor of Arts (BA) in Psychology program.
+Those who are considering a career as an organizational psychologist should familiarize themselves with this line of work and explore their degree options, such as a

 Organizational Psychology Defined